ott-jax/ott/docs/glossary.rst

         constrained optimization problem into an unconstrained one, by transforming constraints into penalty terms in the objective function.

+    entropic map
+        Refers to an approximate :term:`transport map` obtained by solving first a :term:`entropy-regularized optimal transport` problem in dual form (using typically the :term:`Sinkhorn algorithm`) between two point clouds, to leverage next the pair of dual potential vectors :math:`f,g` returned by that algorithm to form a *continuous* approximation to the dual functions arising in the :term:`dual Kantorovich problem`.
+This approximation in then plugged into the :term:`Gangbo-McCann theorem` to recover an approximate :term:`Monge map`.

     entropy-regularized optimal transport
         The data of the entropy regularized OT (EOT) problem is parameterized by a cost matrix :math:`C` of size ``[n, m]`` and two vectors :math:`a,b`